altavada/email-regex-gist/README.md

 This is the full regex used to identify email addresses: `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`.

 As a literal expression, a regex is always wrapped with `/` characters.
-Within this wrapping, the expression looks for a concurrent string of characters.
-It identifies email addresses by finding a username, followed by an `@` sign, followed by a domain name, followed by a `.`, followed by a domain extension.
-While it cannot validate whether these names are real and in-use, this regex does validate whether the string follows the same semantic rules as a valid email address.
+Within this wrapping, this regex looks for a concurrent string of characters.
+It identifies a string as an email addresse by finding a username, followed by an `@` sign, followed by a domain name, followed by a `.`, followed by a domain extension.
+While it cannot validate whether these names are real and in-use, the regex does validate whether the string follows the same semantic rules as a valid email address.

 ## Table of Contents